anmolraibhandare/GraphQL_Basics/README.md

 ```
 ### Authentication
 For authentication, we need to specify authentication rules on our graphQL schema and we are going to need to add authorization rules for interacting with our graphQL API in general.
-To do this, we need to steuo an authentication service
+To do this, we need to setup an authentication service
-By using Ampplify, we can setup authentication using API category which under the hood utilized Amazon Cognito
+By using Amplify, we can setup authentication using API category which under the hood utilizes Amazon Cognito

 ***Amazon Cognito Service***
 - It is a user management service